contrun/starknet-airdrop-stats/README.md

 ## Download contributors data

-Save contributors data of apache to the apache folder, run the following command
+To save contributors data of apache to the apache folder, run the following command

 ```
 ./get_contributors_for_org.sh apache -t TOKEN